crhntr/muxt/typelate/README.md

 # Typelate

+This was developed to work with `muxt check`.
+Consider calling that instead of this.
+I make no promises about package API stability.

 Do you write templates late at night?
 Are you concerned about shipping silly bugs that should have been caught by a static analyser?
 Maybe typelate is for you.